someguynamedjosh/nodespeak/design/language.md

 ## Functions

-Functions are the weirdest thing about waveguide.
+Functions are the weirdest thing about nodespeak.
 For loops are functions.
 If statements are functions.
 Regular functions are functions, too.
 So let's look at examples: